the-king-of-jq-hills/gutenberg-post-slider/readme.txt

 == Description ==

-A responsive accessible slider/carousel using React and WP REST API.
+A responsive, accessible, keboard enabled slider/carousel using React and WP REST API.

 == Screenshots ==